How Rebalancing Your “Life Portfolio” Can Help You to Achieve Financial Success After 60

 Make sure your financial portfolio is set to optimize your life portfolio!
 You need to discern and direct your financial tools to maximize sustainability of your financial resources.

 You want cash that is easily accessible for emergencies or opportunities, or to supplement income from other sources in the event of a market correction.
 How much?
 It depends.

 There are a variety of factors to look at.
 How much do you have coming in from Social Security or pensions?
 Does this cover your fixed expenses?
-Do you have upcoming one-time expenditures (i.e., a car purchase or vacation)?
+Do you have upcoming one-time expenditures (i.e., a car purchase)?

 There are financial vehicles best positioned to provide you with this liquidity.
 Start with vanilla flavored savings accounts, money markets, or laddered CDs.
 Shop around for a good interest rate.

 Your spending patterns will change as you shift gears in life.
 You should anticipate long-term care expenses down the road.
-You will have variable expenses (such as travel) and fixed expenses (mortgage, Medicare supplements, etc.).
+You will have variable expenses (such as travel, when safe) and fixed expenses (mortgage, Medicare supplements, etc.).